 Heating your Monroe, NC home is an energy-intensive process that can account for more than 40% of your monthly utility bill.
 Upgrading your heater can be a great way to save energy, but which type of heating system should you choose?
 To help you find an answer, let’s explore how today’s top heating systems can meet your comfort needs.

-No matter the fuel choice, you can count on a furnace to deliver serious heating power in any conditions.
+You can count on a furnace to deliver serious heating power in any condition.
 Some heaters become less effective in bitterly cold weather, but a properly sized furnace can reliably heat your entire home.
 Additionally, furnaces tend to be less expensive to purchase and install than other types of heating equipment.
 The same is not always true, however, when it comes to monthly energy costs.
 Before considering a furnace, it’s important to check the price of your preferred heating fuel.
-This can help you determine whether natural gas or oil makes sense for your home.
+This can help you determine what kind makes sense for your home.

 The primary problem with home heating is that it takes a lot of energy to produce heat.
 Many modern heating systems have sophisticated features to help them generate heat more efficiently, but heat pumps are different.
 Instead of producing heat on their own, heat pumps extract and concentrate heat energy from the ambient air.
 This makes them exceedingly efficient, potentially allowing you to reduce your monthly energy consumption and utility costs.
 Since they don’t use combustion and aren’t powered by fossil fuels, heat pumps are also very clean and eco-friendly.
 Additionally, many homeowners appreciate the cost-effective simplicity of a single system that provides both heating and cooling.